AdobeDocs/campaign-standard.en/help/automating/using/transfer-file.md

 The HTTP protocol allows you to start downloading a file from an external account or from a URL.

-With this procotol, you can choose to **[!UICONTROL Use connection parameters defined in an external account]** option.
+With this protocol, you can choose to **[!UICONTROL Use connection parameters defined in an external account]** option.
 In this case select the account you would like and specify the path of the file to download.

  ![](assets/wkf_file_transfer_03.png)

 You can also choose the **[!UICONTROL Quick configuration]** option.
 You only need to enter the URL in the URL field.